struckbylightning/Notepad/_posts/2018-07-13-smart-cut-to-salesforce-knowledge-plural-sight-play-by-play-series-way-to-get-3months-free-pluralsight-subscription.md

 Until now when I came across [Salesforce Play by Play series on Pluralsight by Don Robins](https://app.pluralsight.com/profile/author/don-robins), which got me immediately hooked as it gives a chance to gain first-hand knowledge from the folks who have BEEN there, DONE that.

-In case you have doubts on how good they are, try 1 month free pluralsight subscription or follow below steps to get 3/6 months subscriptions (via crunchadeal.com).
+In case you have doubts on how good they are, try 1 month free pluralsight subscription or follow below steps to get 3 months subscriptions (via crunchadeal.com).

 1. Head over to pluralsight.com
 2. Create a Microsoft live account from here https://home.live.com/.
 You don’t have to create one if you already have one.
 3. Now, go to https://my.visualstudio.com and create an account with your Microsoft live id.
-4. You will see the visual studio dev essentials page with pluralsight 6 months subscription option.
+4. You will see the visual studio dev essentials page with pluralsight 3 months subscription option.
 5. Click “Get Coupon” option and then click activate link as shown in the image below. pluralsight-free
 6. Once activated, you will be taken to the pluralsight website.
-Sign up using your email and you will get six months of free subscription.
+Sign up using your email and you will get three months of free subscription.

 Do share your smartcuts to knowledge in the comments section below.